ScratchAddons/website-v2/README.md

 ## Building

-1. You will need [Hugo].
+1. You will need [Hugo](https://gohugo.io).
 Read [Install Hugo](https://gohugo.io/getting-started/installing/) if you haven't got Hugo installed.

 2. Serve the website for development (`localhost:1313` by default):